cloudevents/spec/documented-extensions.md

 of attributes specified in that document represent the minimal set that the specification authors deemed most likely to be used in a majority of situations.

-This document defines some addition attributes that, while not as commonly used as the ones specified in the [CloudEvents specification](spec.md), could still benefit from being formally specified in the hopes of providing some degree of interoperability.
+This document defines some additional attributes that, while not as commonly used as the ones specified in the [CloudEvents specification](spec.md), could still benefit from being formally specified in the hopes of providing some degree of interoperability.
 This also allows for attributes to be defined in an